EbiSadeghi/Rust-Tutorials/README.md

 - s4e10 Rust front-end with Tauri
 - s4e11 Timer with Rust Front-end

-## Fundamentals of Computer Science
+## Fundamentals of Electronics & Computer Science
 If you feel you do not have the background to learn computer science, just know that there are plenty of great free resources online.

 I am making available all the YT videos I looked at as supplementary resources over the course of my own engineering studies.